Sell Your Probate or Inherited House in Florida

 Florida Probate & Inherited Property Law

-• Florida has no state income tax — inherited property gets a stepped-up cost basis under IRC §1014, so capital gains are calculated from the date-of-death value.
+• Florida has no state income tax.
+For federal tax purposes, inherited property may receive a stepped-up basis under IRC §1014, so heirs should confirm basis, date-of-death value, improvements, and sale costs with a tax professional.

 Legal Questions Specific to Your Situation